Keyboard shortcuts

 • Rex declarations that are part of the prepared program are captured into the compiled env snapshot

-• host-provided exports registered through export, export_async, export_native, export_native_async, or export_value are runtime-linked and must be available in the RuntimeEnv
+• host-provided exports registered through export, export_async, export_native, export_native_async, or export_value are carried by the evaluator produced from the same compiler

 Phase-specific errors: